michal-h21/make4ht/README.md

 cpu_cnt

-:  number of processor cores used for conversion.
+:  number of processor cores used for the conversion.
 The extension tries to detect the available cores automatically by default.

 parallel_size